brikis98/yevgeniy-brikman-homepage/_posts/2023-04-01-monetizing-innovation.md

 The pricing strategy document consists of 4 parts:

 1. **Goals.** The goal you're aiming for has a profound impact on your pricing strategy, so it's critical to define it clearly, up front.
 Are you optimizing for maximum revenue?
 Market share?
 Total profit?
 Profit margin?
 Customer lifetime value?
 Something else?
 You can't maximize all of these at the same time, so you'll have to make trade-offs.
 Example: if you sell your product at $10, you might get 10,000 customers, with a 30% profit margin, whereas if you sell it at $15, you might get 8,000 customers, but at a 50% profit margin.
 So would you go for 20% more margin, at the cost of 20% fewer customers?
-Different execs (e.g., CEO, CMO, CTO, CRO, etc) are often optimizing for different goals, so it's critical to get everyone aligned.
+Different execs (e.g., CEO, CMO, CTO, CRO, etc.) are often optimizing for different goals, so it's critical to get everyone aligned.
 One exercise for doing this is to put all the possible goals in a list and give each exec 100 points to allocate amongst those goals.
 This forces everyone to make trade-offs: e.g., do I give 50 points to this goal or all 100 points?
 When you compare your answers, you may find shocking disparities.
 Talk them out and get everyone on the same page.

 2. **Pricing strategy type.** There are three primary types of pricing strategy: